loopwerk/loopwerk.io/content/articles/2024-10-23-auto-deploying.md

 ---
-tags: deployment, django, python, workflow
+tags: deployment, django, python, workflow, howto
 summary: The best feature of Heroku is the ability to just push a branch, and it gets deployed.
 How do we replicate a workflow like that on our own server?
 ---